-Data readings from each fan are specific to the range configuration installed on the fan when the pressure is read from the gauge.
-A Fan Pressure Line must be included in the set for each fan/range combination used during the test.
-New fan pressure lines must be added if ranges have to be changed during a test to reach the required induced pressure.
+Data readings from each fan are specific to the range configuration installed on the fan when the pressure or flow is read from the gauge.
+A Fan Pressure Line must be included in the set for each fan/range combination used during the test (if ranges have to be changed during a test to reach the required induced pressure).

-If fan pressure (or directly entered flow values) are too low to be in the valid calibrated region of the fan for the induced pressure point being measured, the digits will turn red at the row/column of the fan pressure line affected.
+If fan pressure (or flow values) are too low to be in the valid calibrated region of the fan for the induced pressure point being measured, the digits will turn red at the row/column of the fan pressure line affected.

 Test standards also require recording the state of the building pressure as it is without any fan running.
 This is variously called baseline, or bias pressure.
 Space is provided in the data set for readings taken when the fan is not running before the test commences.
-There is a similar line for the final (post) baseline.
+If the Standard requires measuring the baseline after the test is complete, there is space for that too.